Heart attack and acute coronary syndromeAcute coronary syndrome; Myocardial infarction

 - Providing supportive treatments (oxygen, morphine) to relieve pain and stabilize the patient.

-- When a completely blocked artery is suspected, opening up the artery as soon as possible by performing emergency angioplasty or using medicines that dissolve the clot (thrombolytics).
-Angioplasty may also be done less urgently in cases where a completely blocked (but still severely narrowed) artery is suspected.
+- When a completely blocked artery is suspected, opening up the artery as soon as possible (reperfusion therapy) by performing emergency angioplasty or using medicines that dissolve the clot (thrombolytics).
+Angioplasty may also be done less urgently in cases where an artery is not completely blocked, but is severely narrowed.

 - Blocking further clotting (if possible), using an antiplatelet drug such as aspirin or clopidogrel (Plavix, generic), or other clot-fighting drugs (such as heparin, glycoprotein IIb/IIIa inhibitors, or bivalirudin).

-- Helping the heart muscle and arteries work better by giving the patient beta blockers, calcium channel blockers, or ACE inhibitor drugs.
+- Helping the heart muscle and arteries work better by giving the person beta blockers, calcium channel blockers, or ACE inhibitor drugs.

 - Controlling any arrhythmias (abnormal heart rhythms).